Hillary Clinton says she was 'dumbfounded' when Comey reopened email probe

 But she also used the book to settle scores with those whom she says kept her from the White House, including Comey, Bernie Sanders, Green Party nominee Jill Stein, and Wikileaks founder Julian Assange, as well as pointing to Russian meddling and the media.

-Meanwhile, the White House weighed in Tuesday on Clinton's book, with Press Secretary Sarah Huckabee Sanders telling reporters that she's not sure whether the president plans to read the book since he's "pretty well versed on what happened."
+Meanwhile, the White House weighed in Tuesday on Clinton's 469-page book, with Press Secretary Sarah Huckabee Sanders telling reporters that she's not sure whether the president plans to read "What Happened" since he's "pretty well versed on what happened."